benjamn/immutable-tuple/README.md

 ## Usage

-The npm package exports a single function called `tuple`, both as a `default` export and as an equivalent named export, so all of the following import styles will work:
+This package exports a single function called `tuple`, both as a `default` export and as an equivalent named export, so all of the following import styles will work:

 ```js
 import tuple from "immutable-tuple";